April 2017 Trails Meeting

 - Important: control your dog!
 Coyotes and dogs do not mix

 and your dog will lose a fight.
-Smaller dogs can even be killed Keep your dog on leash in areas
+Smaller dogs can even be killed.
+Keep your dog on leash in areas

-where coyotes have been sited.
+where coyotes have been sighted.

 - If a coyote approaches you, make yourself

 large, shout, if necessary throw something (not food!)